-Cash is king and with this policy, 100% of benefits are paid in cash to you once you qualify for long-term care services.
+Cash is king, and with this policy, Unlike most Long-Term Care Insurance plans, Nationwide gives you cash.
+100% of benefits are paid in cash to you once you qualify for long-term care services.
 No bills are required.
 You receive the full cash benefit once you meet the benefit trigger.
-This gives you control and independence as you stay in full control on how you receive care and use the money.
-Yes, you get cash but the benefits remain tax-free.
+This gives you control and independence as you stay in complete control of how you receive care and use the money.
+Yes, you get cash, but the benefits remain tax-free.

-Nationwide’s CareMatters is not a traditional long-term care policy and it will not qualify as a partnership policy under state and federal law.
+Nationwide is a hybrid policy and not a traditional long-term care policy; it will not qualify as a partnership policy under state and federal law.

 - Safeguard income and savings